EDUCATE • EVALUATE • REMEDIATE

 Modern, methodical composting is a multi-step, closely monitored process with measured inputs of water, air and carbon- and nitrogen-rich materials.
 The decomposition process is aided by shredding the plant matter, adding water and ensuring proper aeration by regularly turning the mixture.
 Worms and fungi further break up the material.
 Aerobic bacteria manage the chemical process by converting the inputs into heat, carbon dioxide and ammonium.
 The ammonium is further converted by bacteria into plant-nourishing nitrites and nitrates through the process of nitrification.
 A good book on compost: Field guide to on Farm Composting www.nraes.org

 The quickest and best way to know if you have enough spores is to plant then take a sample of the roots and have it tested for mycorrhizal colonization.
-No matter how many spores you have if it ultimately creates the roots to be colonized then it has been successful.
-The issue can be that spores must be within close range of roots when they germinate for colonization to work.
+No matter how many spores you add, if they ultimately colonize the roots it has been successful.
+Low to no colonization rates can be due to the fact that spores must be within close range of roots when they germinate for colonization to work.
 If they are not in close proximity they will die.
-One thing you should know is that if your soil is in good health this process happens naturally.
-If you get the fungal and bacteria count in balance and have good protozoa the mycorrhizal colonization will take place without buying any products at all.
+If your soil is in good health the mycorrhizal colonization process happens naturally.
+If you get the fungal and bacteria counts in balance and have good numbers of protozoa the mycorrhizal colonization will take place without buying any products at all.

 Mycorrhizal Inoculum - Endo or Ecto?